-Projected increase in public supply water demand by 2040 is 17.5 mgd and 22 mgd in drought conditions.
+The projected increase in public supply water demand by 2040 is 17.5 mgd and 22 mgd in drought conditions.
 Together with DSS, projected increases in 2040 water demand total 18 and 23 mgd in drought conditions.
 About 30 percent of Region II public supply and DSS needs are provided by the sand-and-gravel aquifer and 70 percent by the Floridan aquifer.
-Assuming the same conditions in the future, the projected water use in average and drought conditions are approximately 5 -7 mgd from the sand-and-gravel aquifer and 13 mgd and 16 from the Floridan aquifer.
+Assuming the same percentage of withdrawals over future years, the projected water use in average and drought conditions are approximately five to seven mgd from the sand-and-gravel aquifer and 13 mgd and 16 from the Floridan aquifer.

-Since the development of inland wellfields, the permitted groundwater allocation of most Region II utilities and regional suppliers appear to provide adequate amounts of water to meet public water supply needs through 2040.
-However, with a substantial cone of depression continuing in coastal areas of the Floridan aquifer, further work is needed to estimate water supply needs while sustaining water resources and related natural systems before allocations can be considered sufficient.
+Since the development of inland wellfields, the permitted groundwater allocation of many Region II utilities and regional suppliers appear to provide adequate amounts of water to meet public water supply needs through 2040.
+However, with a substantial and persistent cone of depression in coastal areas of the Floridan aquifer, further work is needed to estimate water supply needs while also sustaining water resources and related natural systems before allocations can be considered sufficient.